 Tanner got it out, turned it on, waited a few seconds for Windows to start, then plugged in the flash drive.
 “This flash drive is yours to keep,” he told Tom.

 He loaded VLC and opened the file on the flash drive.
 Tom watched the video play.

-“I think he will.
-Also, I’ll show the video clip to Coach Reynolds tomorrow during seventh period and ask him what he thinks you should do about Nick Poulter, the Ealington coach, and that official.
+“I sent the video clip to him and he gave me some good advice.
+He said this had enough evidence for your folks to sue Ealington High School, their coach, and have the official fired.
+And, most importantly, make sure Nick Poulter is kicked off their football team.
+Also, I’ll show the video clip to Coach Reynolds tomorrow during seventh period and ask him what he thinks you and your folks should do about Nick Poulter, the Ealington coach, and that official.
 I’ll let you know what I find out.

 “So, is your doctor going to let you go home on Friday?”
 Tanner asked.

 Tom grinned.
 “Yes.
 And… tah-dah!
 I can return to school on Monday.”

 “When you get home, you should let both your mom and dad see the video.
 This will show them what happened to you.
 They’ll be on your side in anything that comes up against the Ealington High coach and Nick Poulter.
 And even fighting the NCS to get that official fired if a fight is necessary.”

 “All this time and in all our discussions we’ve been talking about the Ealington football coach.
 But you know what?
 We still don’t know his name.
 Do you agree?”

 “I never thought about that.
 You’re right.
 Let’s see if we can Google it.
 On your laptop go to Google, search for Ealington High School, and look for a link to athletics,” Tanner suggested.